If you have a fever with a cough or sore throat, you can take steps to protect yourself and avoid spreading illness to others.

 Most people recover completely from influenza without medication, but certain people are at higher risk of severe illness or complications.
 If you or a family member meet one of the descriptions on the list below, and you develop flu-like illness (fever accompanied by cough or sore throat) or have had recent close contact with someone with flu-like symptoms, please call your doctor or clinic to discuss treatment with antiviral medicine.

-- People over 65 or under 2 years of age
+- People over 65 or under two (2) years of age

 - Pregnant women